Aṅguttara Nikāya

 from high lifestyle follows high self-control;

-from high self-control follows high memory;
+from high self-control follows high mind;

-from high memory follows high serenity;
+from high mind follows high serenity;

-from high serentiy follows high knowledge;
+from high serenity follows high knowledge;

 from high knowledge follows high freedom.